nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2024-11-26-complete-id-cv-check.md

 ## How we tested our ideas and what we found
 - We tested the org view with CCS agents and processors week commencing 5th January 2025.
 - The main themes from the playback:
-  - They were able to conduct ID/CV with the organisation view.
+  - They were able to conduct ID/CV within the organisation view.
   - There was a need to see all claims for a organisation, the assumption that search for a claim would meet the user need was disproven
   - They wanted to maintain a view of the selected claim as they navigated in and out of tabs
   - Current processes may not work for ASC - lack of IVR and not capturing Workplace ID early enough in the journey
+  - There was confusion on the differences between the routes into the service
+  - Confusion on whether they were in the service at a claim level or at the organisation level.
+Some content review will be needed to see if can help the user better orientate themselves.

 ## What we will do next
 - Holding a post playback actions session with the wider delivery team to decide what actions to progress with.
+- Next updates will be done in version 7 of the prototype.